 What we have found to be consistently effective in addressing FGM has been the adoption of a multi-sectoral approach.
 This means ensuring the governments understand their role in protecting those at risk and prioritizing eradication.

 To be truly effective, states must align their various departments – including police, health, education, and finance – and ensure anti-FGM measures are properly funded, well-coordinated, and incorporate both legal and social efforts.

-We then, as non-state actors, can play our rightful role in supporting state efforts through providing technical support and resources to develop partners and strengthening civil society organisations, particularly those doing vital grassroots work with communities.
+We then, as non-state actors, can play our rightful role in supporting state efforts through providing technical support and resources to develop partners and strengthening civil society organizations, particularly those doing vital grassroots work with communities.
 Working together, we can build on our successes and finally bring an end to FGM once and for all.

 This article originally appeared on Thomson Reuters Foundation Thursday, 8 November 2018